LiyrAstroph/PyCALI/docs/intercali.rst

   f'_{i,j} = \frac{f_{i, j}}{L_i}\times \frac{L_{i}}{L_0}\frac{C_{i}}{C_0},

-where :math:`L i` is the mean of the :math:`i`-th line dataset.
-This normalization is to enforce that the fluxes are scale with a same factor as those of continuum.
+where :math:`L_i` is the mean of the :math:`i`-th line dataset.
+This normalization is to enforce that the fluxes are scaled with a same factor as those of continuum.
 The obtained posterior samples of parameters refer to normalized light curves.
-That is to say, one needs to mannually do some convertion to obtain the real parameter values.
+That is to say, one needs to mannually do some convertions to obtain the real parameter values.
 For scale and shift parameters,

 .. math::